Last updated on June 29, 2026

 Is rent up or down in Flushing?

-Average rent prices in Flushing have remained the same over the last month and have remained the same since last year.
+Average rent prices in Flushing have remained the same over the last month and have increased by 12% since last year.

 How does Flushing rent compare to the national average?